ngeor/blog/_posts/2017/2017-03-12-linting-with-checkstyle.md

 Note that you can additionally configure it as a build plugin and use it to break the build with <code>mvn checkstyle:check</code>.
 This one will break the build if you have any violations whatsoever.
 You can also configure the plugin so that the check is done automatically during the default lifecycle.
 This might not be a good idea for an existing project that has too many problems to solve.

-As I mentioned in the <a href="{{ site.baseurl }}/2017/03/12/code-coverage-with-jacoco.html">previous post about JaCoCo</a>, <strong>TeamCity can really help solving the problems one step at a time</strong>.
+As I mentioned in the <a href="{% post_url 2017/2017-03-12-code-coverage-with-jacoco %}">previous post about JaCoCo</a>, <strong>TeamCity can really help solving the problems one step at a time</strong>.
 It supports consuming the XML report that Checkstyle generates and understands it as Inspection Errors.
 This is a built-in metric of TeamCity, which means that you can define a custom failure condition for that metric.
 It's a two step configuration process.
 First, you need to tell TeamCity where to find the report.
 That's done with the XML report processing Build Feature:

 <img src="{{ site.baseurl }}/assets/2017/teamcity-checkstyle.png" />